Guangzhou, China - Winter Study Abroad

 China’s history is rich and long; its population is massive; its culture is diverse in itself and in contrast to the world.
 So where do we start?

-FLP China invites you to spend two weeks in Guangzhou to “taste” as you get to know more about China.
-What grounds us is our desire for good food as the universal human need.
+FLP China invites you to spend 12 days in Guangzhou to “taste” as you get to know more about China.
+What brings us all together is our desire for good food as a universal human need.

 Through this “conversation starter,” each of us gets to connect to the locals and find our own way to learn about the Cantonese culture and communication.
 You may be surprised how much alike we actually are.
 Your insight is gained by BEING in such a unique culture.